whaakman/azure-docs.nl-nl/articles/media-services/previous/scenarios-and-availability.md

 #### <a name="availability"></a>Beschikbaarheid

-Beschikbaar in alle datacenters, behalve in: Duitsland, Zuid-Brazilië, West-India, Zuid-India en Centraal-India.
+Beschikbaar in alle datacenters, behalve in: Duitsland, BR - zuid, India - west, India - zuid en India - centraal.

 ### <a name="encoding-media-processors"></a>Mediaprocessors coderen